 On 27 October 1605, Mughal Emperor Akbar died at Fatehpur Sikri, Agra aged 63.

-In today’s edition of This Day in History, you can read about an important personality of Indian History, Mughal Emperor Abu’l-Fath Jalal-ud-din Muhammad Akbar, popularly known as Akbar the Great, for the IAS exam.
+In today’s edition of This Day in History, you can read about an important personality of Indian History, Mughal Emperor Abu’l-Fath Jalal-ud-din Muhammad Akbar, popularly known as Akbar, for the IAS exam.